solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

   </figcaption>
 </figure>

 Here we can see the structure of the complete network again.
 We have seen how the morphing-based decoder produces a coarse point cloud with **smooth surfaces** using surface elements and an expansion penalty.
-The coarse shape is then merged with the input shape to **preserve existing input structures** and sampled through MDS to recover the uniform density of points.
+The coarse shape is then merged with the input shape to **preserve existing input structures** and sampled through Minimum Density Sampling to recover the uniform density of points.
 Following the sampling is a residual network which can model **finer details of the object**.
 The final output is then evaluated using EMD which warrants a **locally even distribution of points**.

 # Experiments

 ## Evaluation Results
 The network was evaluated on a subset of the ShapeNet dataset [[5]](#5) wich includes eight classes of objects: table, chair, car, airplane, sofa, lamp, vessel, cabinet.

-From ~30k objects in the dataset, 1.5mil training samples were created by using different camera poses to simulate different view angles.
+From ~30k objects in the dataset, 1.5million training samples were created by using varying camera poses to simulate different view angles.

-While the network was trained on the EMD distance, it was evaluated both on the CD and EMD.
+While the network was trained on the EMD distance, it was evaluated both on the CD and EMD metrics.
 In both metrics, the network beats the state-of-the-art at the time of publishing the paper for each object class.

 <figure>
   <img src="/images/paper review/img_evaluation.png" height="320">